What number do I call to reach someone at the Sheriff’s Office if it is not an emergency?

 Persons applying for a pistol permit must be:

 - A Henderson County, NC resident for 6 months

 - Aware that a complete criminal record check will be completed on you

 - Must possess a valid North Carolina Driver’s License

 According to NC General Statute 14-404(f), the Sheriff’s Office must issue or deny the request for the permit within 30 days.
-Payment must be made with exact change ($5 charge per permit), or by check made payable to the Henderson County Sheriff’s Office.
+Click here to go to the page to order your permits.

 A pistol permit shall be denied for any applicant who does not meet the necessary age and residency requirement and shall be denied for the following persons: